leanprover-community/blog/posts/sphere-packing-1.md

 had been invited to give the [Assyr Abdulle lecture](https://bernoulli.epfl.ch/assyr-abdulle-lecture/) at the invitation of EPFL's Bernoulli Center for Fundamental Studies.
-At that talk were two individuals: Sidharth Hariharan, a 3rd-year undergraduate at Imperial College London pursuing an exchange programme at EPFL, and Maryna Viazovska, 2022 Fields Medallist and Chair of Number Theory at EPFL.
-Sidharth was at the talk to say hello to the person who had introduced him to Lean and Maryna was there because she wanted to know what this brilliant man in colourful trousers had to say about teaching mathematics to a computer.
-At the reception after the talk, in an introduction facilitated by Kevin, Sidharth met Maryna for the first time, and an idea began to take shape: what if he could learn the mathematics of $8$-dimensional sphere packing, from the very person who came up with it, by formalising it in Lean?
+At that talk were two individuals: [Sidharth Hariharan](https://thefundamentaltheor3m.github.io/), a 3rd-year undergraduate at Imperial College London pursuing an exchange programme at EPFL, and [Maryna Viazovska](https://people.epfl.ch/maryna.viazovska), 2022 Fields Medallist and Chair of Number Theory at EPFL.
+Sid was at the talk to say hello to the person who had introduced him to Lean and Maryna was there because she wanted to know what this brilliant man in colourful trousers had to say about teaching mathematics to a computer.
+At the reception after the talk, in an introduction facilitated by Kevin, Sid met Maryna for the first time, and an idea began to take shape: what if he could learn the mathematics of $8$-dimensional sphere packing, from the very person who came up with it, by formalising it in Lean?

-Sidharth and Maryna had their first meeting about the sphere packing project at the start of the spring semester at EPFL, in late February 2024.
+Sid and Maryna had their first meeting about the sphere packing project at the start of the spring semester at EPFL, in late February 2024.
 Over the next 3 months, they set up a repository, wrote some basic Lean code, and set up the first version of the project blueprint with